Andrey Kuznetsov (tennis)

-Andrey Alexandrovich Kuznetsov (Андре́й Алекса́ндрович Кузнецо́в, born 22 February 1991) is an inactive Russian professional tennis player.
+Andrey Alexandrovich Kuznetsov (Андре́й Алекса́ндрович Кузнецо́в, born 22 February 1991) is a Russian coach and a former professional tennis player.
 On 25 April 2016, he achieved his singles career-high of world No. 39.

 Kuznetsov won the Boys' Singles title at the 2009 Wimbledon Championships.

 Career

 Early life

 Andrey Kuznestov started playing tennis at age six, coached by his father Alexander.
 In 2001, his family moved to Balashikha, attending the sports club there.
 His father resumed coaching Andrey and his elder brother Alexey.

 According to some mass media reports, Andrey allegedly had problems with his back since his childhood, so he attended manual therapies.
 But Andrey's coach and father declined it, stating he had problems with his hip and the therapy could be described as tough fitness.

 2006–09: Grand Slam Junior title

 Kuznetsov played his first ITF junior tournament at the 2006 Black Gold of Udmurtia, but received a walkover in the qualifying round.
 His first notable achievement was at the Governor Cup in St. Petersburg, reaching the semi-finals there.
 He reached his first final at the NBU Cup in Uzbekistan.
 Most of the tournaments were on a clay court, but in 2007 he played on carpet and hard.
 In this season he reached three finals in singles, winning once, and three doubles finals in doubles, winning twice.
 His best season was in 2008, when he won three singles titles and played well in doubles.
 Andrey's last junior tournament became the 2009 Wimbledon, winning his first Grand Slam title.
 For the first time in 43 years a Russian won the Wimbledon since Soviet Vladimir Korotkov achieved that feat in 1965 and 1966.

 As a junior Kuznetsov posted an 80–24 win–loss record in singles, reaching a combined ranking of No. 3 in the world in July 2009.